 Thursday, Oct.
-6 at 6 pm – A return to our original broadcast home, Off Square Books, for ghost stories, world beats and “after midnight” country tunes from New Orleans.
+6 at 6 pm – As we celebrate 25 years on the air (anniversary show, Oct.
+20), we return to our original broadcast home, Off Square Books, for a one-show-only visit.
+Join us for ghost stories, world beats and “after midnight” country tunes from New Orleans!

-Music: Shawn Williams – Wallowing in the Night and members of the University of Mississippi World Percussion Ensemble
+Music: Shawn Williams – Wallowin’ in the Night; plus the University of Mississippi World Percussion Ensemble

 Hosts: Jim Dees and our house band, the Yalobushwhackers